-Melissa Ward will always offer a complementary sample if there is time.
+Melissa Ward will always offer a complimentary sample if there is time.
 If the couple wants additional samples they can be provided (again, as long as there is time) but you may be charged a nominal fee.
 Even before a sample is created, local clients can view already printed samples from past couples and see all paper swatches that are available.

 Because certain methods of printing require custom plates to be created before even one sample can be printed, Whitney Perry says that the sample that you will see before your invitations are printed will be a digital sample.
 This allows the couple to verify that all information is correct as well as make slight adjustments to the design, change colors, etc.